Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 Built using standard web technologies including HTML, CSS, and JavaScript, Team Inbox offers a responsive and intuitive user interface that enhances productivity and simplifies email handling for teams of any size.
 The app uses a local JSON file as a mock data source for emails, enabling easy testing and development without backend dependencies.

+This documentation provides a comprehensive overview of the development process, architecture, features, challenges, and future plans for the Team Inbox Web App.

 ---

 ## Development Process

 ### Initial Setup and Project Structure

-The development of Team Inbox began with setting up a clean project structure using HTML, CSS, and JavaScript files.
-The main files include:
+The development of Team Inbox began with setting up a clean and modular project structure using HTML, CSS, and JavaScript files.
+The main files and directories include:

 - `index.html`: The login page for user authentication.
 - `app.html`: The main application interface where users manage emails.